Art Gensler

 Millard Arthur Gensler Jr. (July 12, 1935 – May 10, 2021) was an American architect and entrepreneur.
 He was best known for founding Gensler, the world's largest architecture firm.
-The firm's most prominent works include the terminals at the San Francisco International Airport and Shanghai Tower, the second-tallest building in the world.
+The firm's most prominent works include the terminals at the San Francisco International Airport and Shanghai Tower, the third-tallest building in the world.

 Early life and education

 Millard Arthur Gensler Jr. was born in 1935 in the New York City borough of Brooklyn.
 Gensler's father was Millard Arthur Gensler, Sr., a.k.a.
 "Slats", an architectural sales representative who sold ceiling tiles.
 His mother, Gertrude Gensler, worked as a switchboard operator for the telephone company.
-He attended high school in Hartford, Connecticut, after the family moved there, and earned his B.Arch. degree in 1958 from Cornell University, where he played soccer and tennis.
+He attended high school in Hartford, Connecticut, after the family moved there, and earned his B.Arch. degree in 1958 from Cornell University, where he played soccer and tennis and was a member of the Delta Phi fraternity (Llenroc).

 Career

 In 1962, Gensler moved to San Francisco, where in 1965 he and his wife, Drue Gensler, along with James Follet, founded M. Arthur Gensler Jr. & Associates Inc., now known as Gensler.
 As of May 2021 the firm had 5,000 employees in 50 cities around the world.
 It covers 28 aspects of design under separate specializations and is decentralized, with no headquarters; it retains a hub in San Francisco.
 Gensler himself personally designed only one building for a client, the original Apple Store, at Steve Jobs's insistence.

 While Gensler stepped down as the firm's chairman in 2010, he continued to work as an adviser.

 Gensler published his first book, Art's Principles, in 2015.